SinOverCos/Kivy-Python---Game-of-Life/README.md

 - Read the comments at the top of gameoflife.py for more detail.

+- Number one issue: I did not separate this project into different modules from the beginning.
+It's too late to un-clutter all my classes into different files now.

 - Kivy's widget tree is constructed at the beginning, but can't rely on the whole tree to exist when trying to initialize other widgets though ```__init__()```.
 Sometimes there will be conflicts where an ```__init__()``` constructor is expecting something to be there but it's not constructed by the widget tree yet.

 - The dictionary holding the list of stamps becomes None after an item is popped, don't know why.